ripsawridge/site/contents/content/cma/2025/elephant.md

 elevation: 1000
 ---

+**Note**: *After publishing this, Steve checked his rope and noticed that it was considerably less than 60 meters!
+He'd forgotten that he'd chopped it down from a 70 to a 60 when he asked me to do that task.
+So I dutifully chopped off 10 meters.
+Therefore, the rope was more like 50 meters.
+As you read my comments about how there was always only barely enough rope for each pitch, keep that in mind!
+I think the rope was about 52 meters.*

 Steve and I got the second boat going down Redfish Lake on the morning of the 14th.
 We had a rope and rack to climb the "Mountaineer's Route" on Elephant's Perch, above the Saddleback Lakes in the Sawtooth